Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 TPU and their [Asus Strix RX 5700 XT review](https://www.techpowerup.com/review/asus-radeon-rx-5700-xt-strix-oc/32.html), which provided simple overclocking instructions for RDNA1.

 Tom's Hardware for reviewing the [RX 6900 XT](https://www.tomshardware.com/reviews/amd-radeon-rx-6900-xt-review) for confirming how RDNA2 overclocks and providing a comparison for my card.
-I also used the screenshot for the BIOS page from their [Z690 A review](https://www.tomshardware.com/reviews/asus-rog-strix-z690a-gaming-review/2).
+I also used the screenshot for the BIOS page from their [Strix Z690-A review](https://www.tomshardware.com/reviews/asus-rog-strix-z690a-gaming-review/2).

 Extreme overclocker Der8auer for dissecting and doing testing on his Reference RX 7900 XTX, leading to the conclusion of a defective vapor chamber.
 Information via a [Tom's Hardware's article](https://www.tomshardware.com/news/defective-vapor-chamber-may-be-causing-rx-7900-xtx-overheating-issue).